 Partnership for Advanced Computing in Europe

-A consortium of Austrian universities, represented by the ACONET association, joined the "Partnership for Advanced Computing in Europe" (PRACE) in July 2018 (http://www.prace-ri.eu/austria-joined-as-member-prace/).
+A consortium of Austrian universities, represented by the ACONET Association, joined the "Partnership for Advanced Computing in Europe" (PRACE) in July 2018 (see Press Release).

 This opens up new opportunities in the field of supercomputing for researchers and students in Austria:

-- The Austrian Federal Ministry of Education, Science and Research appointed the ACOnet (Austrian Academic Computer Network) Association as Austrian representative in the PRACE Council.
+- The Federal Ministry of Education, Science and Research has designated the ACONET Association as an institutional Austrian representation in the PRACE Council.

 - PRACE Council Delegate for Austria is Univ.-Prof. Mag.
 Dr. Christoph Dellago (University of Vienna).